HikingSheep/Testy_Rasbian/README.md

 /cont - continue audio playback
 /stop - stop audio playback

+>_/play function was tested only on youtube, vk, vimeo Since Spotfiy has a lot of restrictions, it allows playback only through certified applications and Web Player_

 ### Volume

 /volume + INT (e.g. 50 = 50%) - change volume to INT